NancyTang50/wireless-communication/src/pi/README.md

 # Raspberry Pi installation guide
 The Raspberry Pi image needs to be 64 bits, because it needs to have the aarch64 architecture.
-How to install the raspberry pi image, please follow the Image installation guide of the [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager).
+How to install the Raspberry Pi image, please follow the Image installation guide of the [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager).

 To develop the code for the Raspberry Pi, please follow the install guide for [Docker](https://www.docker.com/get-started/).
 Then you need to install [Visual Studio Code](https://code.visualstudio.com/download) and install the [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 The usage of the dev container will ensure that the Rust language is correctly installed with the cross compilation for the architecture of the Raspberry Pi.